-- Serve as a non-voting ex-officio member of the Board. - Assist the Board in adopting a conflict of interest policy that ensures board members and administrators act in the District's best interest. - Work with the Board to develop proposed academic and financial plans for the District no later than November 1, 2020 for the 2020-2021 school year and the four subsequent school years. - Beginning with the 2021-22 school year budget, ensure that the budget is balanced and consistent with the District's long-term financial plan.
+- Serve as a non-voting ex-officio member of the Board. - Assist the Board in adopting a conflict of interest policy that ensures board members and administrators act in the District's best interest. - Work with the Board to develop a proposed academic improvement plan and proposed financial plan for the District no later than November 1, 2020 for the 2020-2021 school year and the four subsequent school years. - Beginning with the 2021-22 school year budget, ensure that the budget is balanced and consistent with the District's long-term financial plan.

-- Serve as a non-voting ex-officio member of the Board - The Monitor will, by virtue of her position, serve as a member of the school board, with the right to attend all meetings both public and executive sessions and to participate in discussions on all matters coming before it. - The Monitor is not entitled to vote on matters coming before the Board of Education, nor is his presence considered in determining a quorum of the BOE.
+- Serve as a non-voting ex-officio member of the Board - The Monitor will, by virtue of her position, serve as a member of the school board, with the right to attend all meetings - both public and executive sessions - and to participate in discussions on all matters coming before it. - The Monitor is not entitled to vote on matters coming before the Board of Education, nor is her presence considered in determining a quorum of the BOE.